Trans–New Guinea languages: Dryer (2022)

-Usher (2020)
+Usher & Suter (2024)

-Timothy Usher has reconstructed lower-level constituents of Trans–New Guinea to verify, through the establishment of regular sound changes, which purported members truly belong to it, and to determine their subclassification.
+Timothy Usher and Edgar Suter, in consultation with Papuan language researchers such as William Croft, Matthew Dryer, John Lynch, Andrew Pawley, and Malcolm Ross, have reconstructed low-level constituents of Trans–New Guinea to verify, through the establishment of regular sound changes, which purported members truly belong to it, and to determine their subclassification.
 In many cases Usher has created new names for the member families to reflect their geographic location.
-Much of his classification is accepted by Glottolog (though his names are not, as Glottolog invents its own names).
-As of 2020, his classification is as follows, including correspondences to the names in earlier classifications.
+Much of Usher's classification is accepted by Glottolog, though under different names.
+As of 2024, his classification is as follows, including correspondences to the names in earlier classifications.
 He expects to expand the membership of the family as reconstruction proceeds.